Learning Variable Ordering Heuristics for Solving Constraint Satisfaction Problems: Method

-The above representation scheme inherits the nice property of GNN, i.e. the same model and set of parameters can process instances with arbitrary sizes, which enables generalizing models trained on small instances to larger ones.
+The above representation scheme inherits the nice property of GNN, i.e. the same model and set of parameters can process instances with arbitrary size and constraint arity, because all the trainable parameters are shared across all its inputs (e.g. $\text{MLP}_v$ is \emph{shared} across all constraints).
+This effectively enables generalizing models trained on small instances to larger ones.
 In the next section, we describe our algorithm for training the RL agent.